signalfx/splunk-otel-java/README.md

 ## Span tags the Splunk distribution automatically creates

-This Splunk distribution automatically adds context to `SERVER` spans for application servers with span tags.
-These are the span tags:
+This Splunk distribution automatically adds context to `SERVER` spans for known application servers using these span tags:

 | Span tag             | Example     | Description                            |
 | -------------------- | ----------- | -------------------------------------- |